 What do you do when you’ve been diagnosed with a food allergy and your favourite foods are taken away?
 Fear not!
 Each month FBC member and certified nutritionist, Sondi Bruner, takes a look at how to adapt to an allergen-friendly diet, while still eating delicious and healthy food.
 This month she explores dried beans, those nutritional powerhouses that are being celebrated in the International Year of Pulses.

-The United Nations declared that 2016 is the International Year of Pulses.
+Back in 2016, The United Nations declared it to be the International Year of Pulses.

 But I think I speak for many of us when I say that every year is the year of the pulse.
 Dried beans, lentils, peas and chickpeas are small powerhouses of nutrition and we Canadians have a long history of growing them.
 Of course, I'm happy to see beans and legumes get the recognition they so richly deserve — and proud that Canada is one of the top growers of these wonderful foods.
 Last year, Canada exported six million tons of pulses — that's a lot of bean power (and perhaps a lot of toots, though we'll get to that later).

 Pulses are members of the legume family, but specifically legumes that are dried.
 Pulses include dried beans, lentils, peas and chickpeas, and each of these four categories includes a variety of sub-types that have their unique shapes, colours and uses.
 Check out Pulse Canada for a handy visual to keep it all straight.

 - Boosting energy, due to their iron content